Char siew rice in Singapore

 4. Fatty Cheong

-Fatty Cheong uses underarm cut that’s tender with a good balance of fat to keep it juicy, while the outer layer is charred just enough.
-They usually prep enough to last the entire day, so you don’t have to rush here to get your char siew rice ($3).
+Fatty Cheong uses an underarm cut that’s tender with a good balance of fat to keep it juicy, while the outer layer is charred just enough.
+They usually prep enough to last the entire day, so you don’t have to rush here to get your Char Siew Rice ($4).
 That being said, lunch queues can get really long.
-For those who live at Toa Payoh, Fatty Cheong has a second outlet at Toa Payoh Central that is run by his son.

 Address: 6 Jalan Bukit Merah Lane 1, #01-120, ABC Brickworks Food Centre, Singapore 150006